nixworks/public/news/2010/10/17/index.md

 ##### United Kingdom
 ### [The U.K. government urges councils to stop giving charity tax breaks to Scientology, an organization described as a cult by a high court judge. ](/news/2010/10/17/the-u-k-government-urges-councils-to-stop-giving-charity-tax-breaks-to-scientology-an-organization-described-as-a-cult-by-a-high-court-jud.md)
-_Context: cult, United Kingdom, Scientology_
+_Context: United Kingdom, Scientology, cult_

 ##### Olive Lembe di Sita
 ### [Olive Lembe di Sita, the First Lady of the Democratic Republic of the Congo, leads a march of thousands of women against sexual violence in the town of Bukavu in the east of the country where hundreds of women have been raped. ](/news/2010/10/17/olive-lembe-di-sita-the-first-lady-of-the-democratic-republic-of-the-congo-leads-a-march-of-thousands-of-women-against-sexual-violence-in.md)
-_Context: sexual violence, Olive Lembe di Sita, Bukavu, DR Congo, First Lady_
+_Context: Olive Lembe di Sita, sexual violence, Bukavu, First Lady, DR Congo_

 ##### Drought
 ### [A prolonged drought in the Amazon region forces Brazil to declare a state of emergency in 25 towns. ](/news/2010/10/17/a-prolonged-drought-in-the-amazon-region-forces-brazil-to-declare-a-state-of-emergency-in-25-towns.md)